2i2c-org/2i2c-org.github.io/content/platform/_index.md

         }
         </style>

-        Each community gets their own hub, customized to their needs, while benefiting from a [common infrastructure repository](https://github.com/2i2c-org/infrastructure) that lets us deploy improvements everywhere at once.
-We manage and develop your hub infrastructure so you can focus on your work.

-        {{< cta cta_text="Learn how our collaborative model works" cta_link="/membership#model" cta_new_tab="false" >}}

-  - block: markdown
-    id: hub-service-intro
-    design:
-      css_class: "bigtitle"
-    content:
-      title: Standard hub features
-      subtitle: Below we outline our standard hub configuration options, which can be usually be **deployed in 1 day or less**.
-Should your community require a more customized approach, don't hesitate to [contact us](../join/_index.md) to discuss your specific requirements.

-  - block: markdown
-    content:
-      title: Sign-in
-      text: |
         We support the following authentication and authorization options:
           - **GitHub** - with support for GitHub Organization and Teams
           - **CILogon** - with support for institutional logins, Google Auth, Microsoft, and ORCID